Dentistry

 An initial consultation with our dental vet; Dr Lorette Goosen is advised.
 She can give an estimate of the work required and also of the expected costs.

 All pets requiring a scale and polish will have a general anaesthetic so will need to have 12 hours without food and no water on the morning of the procedure.
 Often it is older pets that need dental treatment, and it may be necessary to run blood tests to check organ function and assess them for the anaesthetic.
-To maximise safety we utilise the help of Dr Keagan Bousted our animal anaesthetist.

 The mouth is prepared for a proper examination by removing the surface tartar – this scale and polish involves descaling the teeth using an ultrasonic descaler, which removes scale from the teeth with almost no damage to the enamel.
 The teeth and gums are then examined for any disease or damage, often aided by dental specific X-rays.
 Severely compromised teeth may need to be extracted.